- Unreached Unreligious people groups are atheistic and inhabit China, Mongolia, North Korea, and portions of Southeast Asia.

 Read John 3:16

 - Rewrite this verse without using the words from your translation.
 This verse is an appeal to the emotional, intellectual, and volitional aspects of mankind.
 Fashion your version in such a manner that an unreached might want to know more.

 Hope For Billions (4:00)

 - “Imagine being changed by people you’ve never met, people across the world.”

-Normally, we think missionaries change the people they go to.
-Here, it is reversed.
-Come up with five ways those who go might be changed by bringing the gospel to unreached peoples in East Asia.
+Typically, we think workers (missionaries) change the people they serve.
+Here it is the opposite.
+What are some ways workers are changed by bringing the gospel to the unreached peoples of East Asia.

 - “Life is not just about ourselves.
-We’re a part of God’s greater purposes in this world.”
+We’re a part of God’s greater purpose in this world.”

 Excerpts from Hudson Taylor: Deep in the Heart of China, by Janet Benge.

 - "Hudson had begun reading the story in the booklet [gospel tract], and it had interested him so much that he’d forgotten all about his promise to read only the first half of the book.
 Before he knew it, he had read the Gospel part as well.
 As he read, a phrase seemed to jump out at him.
 ‘The finished work of Christ,’ the booklet said, and Hudson couldn’t seem to get that phrase out of his mind.
 He thought about it at great length.
 If it was a finished work, then there was nothing he could do but accept that finished work.
 And so, there in his hideaway in the old warehouse, Hudson Taylor invited Jesus Christ to come into his life.” (locations 245–48)